-OBJECT...
-The object of the game is to become the wealthiest player through buying, renting and selling property.
+OBJECT...The object of the game is to become the wealthiest player through buying, renting and selling property.

 EQUIPMENT...
 The equipment consists of a board, 2 dice, tokens, 32 houses and 12 hotels.
-There are Chance and Community Chest cards and card trays, a Title Deed card for each property, play money, and a unique, 60th Anniversary Limited Edition tophat dice cup.
-Peel and apply four foot "pads" to each card tray.
+There are Chance and Community Chest cards, a Title Deed card for each property, play money and a Banker's tray.

-PREPARATION...
-Place the board on a table.
-Place the Chance and Community Chest card holders on their allotted spaces on the board, and put the corresponding deck of cards in each.
+PREPARATION...Place the board on a table and put the Chance and Community Chest cards facedown on their allotted spaces on the board.
 Each player chooses one token to represent him/her while traveling around the board.